matt-erhart/lab/README.md

-redux update is ~5ms per dispatch with just a div button + graph add in a pdf with 37 pages and it's more like 200ms per dispatch, so need to prevent rerender of other svg pages
+redux update is ~5ms per dispatch with just a div button + graph add in a pdf with 37 pages and it's more like 200ms per dispatch, so need to prevent rerender of other svg pages diy popper that minimizes overlap of ref, mouse, and boundary

 # npm graphs
 https://github.com/levelgraph/levelgraph 1200 # easy save to disk 3x slower than graphology for neighbors